mollie/laravel-mollie/UPGRADE.md

 ## Review Changes
 ### Updating Dependencies
 Laravel-Mollie now requires PHP 8.2.0 or greater and supports Laravel 11.0 and 12.0 only.

-If you are using the mollie connect feature, make sure to checkout the upgrade instructions for [Laravel-Socialite](https://github.com/laravel/socialite/blob/5.x/UPGRADE.md)
+It leverages mollie-api-php version 3, which includes several breaking changes.

 ### Mollie API PHP v3 Upgrade
 This version upgrades to mollie-api-php v3, which includes several breaking changes: